opensrp/opensrp-web/README.md

 [![CircleCI](https://circleci.com/gh/OpenSRP/opensrp-web.svg?style=svg)](https://circleci.com/gh/OpenSRP/opensrp-web)

-This is the openSRP web application front end.
+## Summary

+OpenSRP web is the web interface to the OpenSRP server.
+OpenSRP uses OpenMRS backend and web interface to perform most of the administrative tasks

-The structure of this repo is inherited from [create-react-app](https://github.com/facebook/create-react-app).
+The structure of this repository is inherited from [create-react-app](https://github.com/facebook/create-react-app).

-## Guidelines

 - We try follow the [BEM](https://en.bem.info/methodology/quick-start/) or Block Element Modifier guidelines for CSS.
 - We strictly follow the [three principles of redux](https://redux.js.org/introduction/three-principles).

 ## Getting started

+### Running the web-app

 First, copy the included `.env.sample` into `.env`